-During the first half of 2023, no new patents resulting from the collaboration with Novacium SAS had been registered yet, but the company has incurred \$54,384 related to related expenses for patents held by Novacium SAS.
+As of September 30, 2023, the company has incurred \$54,384 related to related expenses for patents held by Novacium SAS.

-The cost of this work for the remainder of fiscal year 2023 is estimated at \$300,000.
+The cost of this work for the remainder of fiscal year 2023 is estimated at \$150,000.
 However, it is important to note that these expenses will be eligible for the research tax credit in France.